DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/run-tests.md

 When the quarantine mode is enabled, tests run according to the following logic:

-1. A test runs at the first time.
+1. A test runs for the first time.
 If it passes, TestCafe proceeds to the next test.
 2. If the test fails, it runs again until it passes or fails three times.
 3. The most frequent outcome is recorded as the test result.
 4. If the test result differs between test runs, the test is marked as unstable.